Bank of Ireland business banking contact details

 Cons

 The Bank of Ireland only has branches in Ireland and Northern Ireland, although its UK arm means that business accounts are also available in Great Britain, where you can use telephone banking, along with online and mobile banking.
-The startup account comes with a long period of free banking (24 months), as well as tools and guides to help businesses which are just getting established, although there will be the standard account maintenance charge and other transaction fees to pay after that, which may be cheaper with other banking providers.
+The startup account comes with free banking for the first year, and 50% off the second, as well as tools and guides to help businesses which are just getting established.
+However, there will be the standard account maintenance charge and other transaction fees to pay after that, which may be cheaper with other banking providers.

 Get started by visiting Bank of Ireland’s website and sign up for an account.
 If you have read this review and decided that Bank of Ireland’s account is not for you, you can also compare other business bank accounts on the market.